Xavier vs. Robert Morris Predictions & Picks - November 6

 Xavier Performance Insights

-- Last season Xavier was best in the nation in assists with 19.1 per game.
+- Last season Xavier was best in the country in assists with 19.1 per game.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.